 What do you find unique about the Academy's mentoring programs?

 I learned about [The Academy's] NeXt Scholars program shortly before it launched, and began mentoring there as I began my postdoc.
 For 1000 Girls, 1000 Futures, I've taken on the role of Group Leader and Master Mentor.
 I think the program really challenges participants to think deeply, and in a guided way, about what they want to do and who they want to become.
 I particularly appreciate the materials that ask participants to consider who their support team is for how to meet their goals-it really empowers people to think about what they do have access to and who is willing to help them.

 How has participating in Academy mentoring programs helped your own career?

 I have grown tremendously in my ability to communicate with people globally, to facilitate discussions, and to consider the circumstances of others.
 While the world is getting smaller thanks to technology, it has been interesting and challenging to learn how access to and use of technology varies globally.
 This has made me think long and hard about what the heart of our message to participants is and what mentoring is really all about.
 The enthusiasm and confidence of so many of the girls absolutely inspires me, and seeing high school aged girls hungry for college and its opportunities really helps re-energize me for my day-to-day work with college students.

 You too can make a lasting impact on the life and future career trajectory of a young STEM student.
-The mentor application period for 1000 Girls, 1000 Futures and The Junior Academy opens today.
-Apply today!
+Apply to be a mentor today!